 I am the modern day Jesus Christ that you all have been waiting for.

-You see, Oprah, you see Oprah.
+You see, Oprah.

 You imagine this guy had said, you see, Rush.

-But since he says, you see, Oprah, still the guy can't be all bad, even though he is Looney Tunes.
+But since he says, you see, Oprah, still, the guy can't be all bad, even though he is Looney Tunes.

-And he can't be all bad.
+He can't be all bad.

 He loves Oprah.